 SCLP provides active management, consulting and administrative services to its managed companies, which currently consists of SRHI (TSX:SRHI).
-SCLP also provides the Funds, Limited Partnerships and wealth management business access to merchant banking and private equity style investments.
 SCLP's team of professionals is dedicated to generating consistently superior returns on capital for the shareholders of the companies and partnerships it manages.
 It seeks to accomplish these objectives by acquiring or starting attractive businesses at the right time, growing their value organically or through accretive acquisitions and by maintaining financial flexibility to be responsive to the needs of the companies' businesses and to capitalize on new opportunities.